“These are perilous times. The crown must forge new alliances – and these alliances must often be sealed in matrimony.”

 This bride featured in Offbeat Bride seriously has everything going for her – a gorgeous lace wedding gown, a handsome John Snow look-alike for a groom, and a ridiculously large hound.
 No, we’re not talking about that Hound.
 Featuring a shoot from photographer Allie Dearie, this amazing Game of Thrones-inspired styled wedding is complete with everything from a castle, glass dragon eggs and Dany’s signature silvery-blond braids.
 Oh and there just happened to be a snowstorm before the shoot, turning the castle grounds into a Winterfell wonderland.

 The incredibly detailed wedding shoot by Blue Orchid Wedding Planning had everything from wrought iron chandeliers, stunning pewter goblets and oak branches adorned with light white fabrics and delicate florals, reminding us of the secret ceremony between Rhaegar Targaryen and Lyanna Stark.
-But it was the designer wedding dress from Anna Campbell that stole the show, complete with an intricate wedding cape from The Bridal Project.
+But it was the designer wedding dress from Carol Hannah that stole the show, complete with an intricate wedding cape from The Bridal Project.

 Poor old Sansa hasn’t had the best time when it comes to weddings, but she sure does look good at them.